The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Many-body methods

+where $T_i$ are the kinetic energies of the nucleons, $V_\mathrm{Coul}$ is the Coulomb interaction between the protons, and $v_{ij}$ and $V_{ijk}$ are two- and three-nucleon interactions, respectively.
+In principle, there could be four-nucleon and other many-nucleon forces; however, the studies reviewed in this work retain at most three-nucleon contributions. \red{There are a number of approaches to modeling the nuclear interaction, and we will describe these more in detail in Section~\ref{sec:hamiltonian}.
+For now, once a model for $H$ is adopted, one needs solve the Schr\"{o}dinger Equation,}

 to obtain the nuclear wave function $\Psi$ with the appropriate spin-parity $J^{\pi}$, isospin $T$, and isospin projection $T_z$ corresponding to an energy $E$.
-Using these wave functions, one is interested in evaluating transitions mediated by weak charge ($\rho$) and current ($\bfj$) operators which are schematically given as,
+Using these wave functions, one is interested in evaluating transitions mediated by weak charge ($\rho$) and current ($\bfj$) operators. \red{We elaborate further on these operators in Section~\ref{sec:currents}.}

-where the one-body terms represent an impulse approximation picture of single nucleon coupling to an external field, while two-body contributions represent two correlated nucleons coupling simultaneously to each other and to an external field.